 A: If you don’t already have an email address, there are many options available to set up a personal email address for free.
 Some examples of free email providers include Gmail (gmail.com), iCloud/Apple mail (icloud.com), Outlook (outlook.com), or Yahoo (yahoo.com).
 You can find public access computers at public libraries across the state as well as at the Hamilton Library.

-Senior Citizen Visitor Program/Nā Kūpuna Program participants may register for in-person, undergraduate courses at the UH Mānoa campus.
-Courses for the Spring 2018 semester can be found at this link: https://www.sis.hawaii.edu/uhdad/avail.classes?i=MAN&t=201830.
-Courses numbered 500 and above, creative writing courses in the English department, Tai Chi, Yoga, and courses with class fees are not available to SCVP/NK participants.
+Senior Citizen Visitor Program/Nā Kūpuna Program participants may register for up to two in-person, undergraduate courses at the UH Mānoa campus.
+Courses for the Fall 2018 semester can be found at this link: http://go.hawaii.edu/fFu.
+The following are NOT available to our program participants: courses numbered 500 and above, creative writing courses in the English department, Tai Chi, Yoga, online courses, and courses with class fees.

 Course Information for Pre-Registration